grehorn-servers/atlantis-cup-public/README.md

 #### 2.1.3 No-shows

-Any team that forfeits three (2) consecutive matches may be automatically dropped from the tournament.
+Any team that forfeits two (2) consecutive matches may be automatically dropped from the tournament.

 #### 2.1.4 Deadlines